‘Westworld’ Season 2: Did You Miss This Detail About Angela?

 Although to be fair, unless viewers are actually watching the series closely, there are very few official promotional images of Angela from Season 2.
 And, of the four officially released by HBO, only one shows her wearing the crown of fingers headband.
 Which means that viewers will now have to go back and rewatch Season 2 of Westworld to see Angela’s bloody headgear for themselves.

 Season 2 of Westworld returns with Episode 8 on Sunday, June 10, at 9 p.m.
 ET.
-According to Elle, this episode will be titled “Kiksuya.”
+According to Elle, this episode will be titled, “Kiksuya.”